Jasan33/eksamenchat/readme.md

 ## Contributes

-Contributions are what makes the open source community an amazing place to learn, inspire, and create.

-Unfortunatly...

-This project does not have any contributers other then myself
+At the moment this project does not have any contributers other then myself

 But...